 New Taipei Bridge Introduction

-The majestic New Taipei Bridge spans the Dazhi Flood Relief Channel and the Dahan River, connecting the Sanchong District and the Banqiao District.
-It is part of the New Taipei Circular Expressway.
-During its construction, it was popularly referred to as the Dazhi Flood Relief Channel Cable-Stayed Bridge.
-Upon its completion in 2010, coinciding with the elevation of Taipei County to New Taipei City, it was officially named New Taipei Bridge, becoming Taiwan's eighth cable-stayed bridge and the first symmetrical single-tower cable-stayed bridge in Asia.
-The New Taipei Bridge, which stretches 1,075 meters long and has a main tower height of 135.75 meters, is equivalent to a 40-story skyscraper.
-Its inverted Y-shaped tower design resembles the character "北" (bei) when viewed from a distance, contributing to the skyline of the Taipei Basin along with the Shin Kong Tower and Taipei 101.
-From the west side of the New Taipei Bridge, three tall landmarks can be seen simultaneously rising within the Taipei Basin.
-In the evening, the bridge's vibrant light changes make it an excellent spot for night photography and capturing vehicle trails.
-Located at the convergence of the Xindian River and Dahan River into the Tamsui River, alongside the Dazhi Flood Relief Channel to the north, the New Taipei Bridge appears as a towering steel giant standing in the heart of the Taipei Basin's water system.
-From above, it offers a panoramic view of the urban landscape of Greater Taipei and the Datun Volcano Group, while looking down reveals the flowing waters and sandbanks of the Tamsui River Basin.
-The bridge's design also incorporates pedestrian walkways and bike lanes, connecting the Dahan River Bicycle Path, Xindian River Bicycle Path, and Dazhi Circular Bicycle Path, making it perfect for cycling enthusiasts.
+The majestic New Taipei Bridge spans the Dahan River and the Erchong Flood Diversion Canal, connecting the Sanchong District and the Banqiao District.
+It is part of the New Taipei Ring Road.
+During its construction, it was commonly referred to as the Erchong Flood Diversion Canal Cable-Stayed Bridge.
+Upon its opening in 2010, coinciding with the elevation of Taipei County to New Taipei City, it was officially named New Taipei Bridge.
+This bridge is the eighth cable-stayed bridge in Taiwan and the longest symmetrical single-tower cable-stayed bridge in Asia.
+The New Taipei Bridge, which connects the skyline of Greater Taipei, has a main tower reaching 135.75 meters in height and a total length of 1,075 meters, comparable to a 40-story skyscraper.
+The main tower features an inverted Y-shaped design, resembling the character "北" when viewed from a distance.
+Along with Shin Kong Tower and Taipei 101, it contributes to the east-west skyline of the Taipei Basin.
+From the west side of the New Taipei Bridge, three towering landmarks can be seen standing proudly in the Taipei Basin.
+At night, the vibrant lighting changes of the bridge make it an ideal spot for nighttime photography of the city and vehicle trails.
+The New Taipei Bridge is located at the confluence of the Xindian River and the Dahan River as they flow into the Tamsui River, along with the Erchong Flood Diversion Canal to the north.
+Viewed from above, the New Taipei Bridge appears as a steel giant standing in the heart of the water system of Taipei Basin, offering a panoramic view of the urban landscape of Greater Taipei and the Tatun Volcano Group.
+Looking down, one can see the flowing waters and sandbars of the Tamsui River basin.
+The bridge also incorporates pedestrian walkways and bike lanes, connecting to the Dahan River Bicycle Path, the Xindian River Bicycle Path, and the Erchong Circular Bicycle Path, making it perfect for cycling enthusiasts.